Skip to content

 ←→↑↓⬆⬇⬅➡

 Keep your character set minimal.
-Large sets increase texture size, memory usage, and loading times.
-Analyze your application’s text to include only the characters you need.
+Each additional character increases texture size, memory usage, and load time.
+Audit your application’s text and include only what you need.

-• Test Coverage: Ensure your character set covers all text that will appear in your application, including UI elements, dialogs, and dynamic content.
+• Verify your set covers all text in your application — UI elements, dialogs, and dynamic content.

-When you input characters, SnowB BMF processes them as follows:
+When you input characters, SnowB BMF processes them in this order:

-1. Unicode Parsing: Characters are parsed as individual Unicode code points
+1. Characters are parsed as individual Unicode code points.

-3. Space Addition: A space character is added if not present.
+3. A space character is added if not present.

-4. Glyph Generation: Each character is rendered as a bitmap glyph using your font and styling settings
+4. Each character is rendered as a bitmap glyph using your font and styling settings.

 When rendering a character, SnowB BMF uses this priority order:

-1. Imported Font: If an imported TTF/OTF file contains the character.
+1. If an imported TTF/OTF file contains the character, that font is used.

-2. System Fallback: If not found, the system tries to render it using a browser-default font.
+2. If not found, the system tries a browser-default font.

-Your character set directly affects the exported font data:
+Your character set directly determines the exported font data:

-• Binary Format: Optimized character data for runtime use
+• Binary format stores optimized character data for runtime use.

 • Each character occupies space in the packed texture